aws/rolesanywhere-credential-helper/README.md

 ### Scripts

-The project also comes with two bash scripts at its root, called `generate-certs.sh` and `generate-credential-process-data.sh`.
-Note that these scripts currently only work on Unix-based systems and require `openssl` to be installed.
+The project also comes with two bash scripts at its root, called `generate-credential-process-data.sh` and `create_tpm2_key.sh`.
+Please note that these scripts currently only work on Unix-based systems and require additional dependencies to be installed (further documented below).

-#### generate-certs.sh

-Used by unit tests to generate test certificates and private keys supported by IAM Roles Anywhere.
-The test data is stored in the tst/certs directory.

 #### generate-credential-process-data.sh